 Looking for more inspired seafood recipes?
 Try these other favorites:

-- Teriyaki Salmon Bowl – Tender salmon is glazed in a sweet and savory teriyaki sauce then served alongside fluffy rice and your favorite veggie toppings for a truly satisfying bowlful.
+- Teriyaki Salmon Bowl – Tender salmon is glazed in a sweet and savory sauce and then served alongside fluffy rice and your favorite veggie toppings for a truly satisfying bowlful.

-- Moules Frites (Mussels and French Fries) – Made with fresh mussels that are steamed in a broth of white wine, shallots, and garlic, then served with crispy French fries.
+- Moules Frites (Mussels and French Fries) – Made with fresh mussels steamed in white wine, shallots, and garlic, then served with crispy French fries.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.